 Ever since his introduction in season two, I have really enjoyed his character.
 He is a principled man who possesses both the power and skill to achieve his goals.
 And while he can be ruthless, he is not without mercy.

-Harboring a deep hatred for humanity, Isaac wanted only two things at the beginning of Castlevania Season 3, to get revenge on those who betrayed Dracula and end humanity.
+Harboring a deep hatred for humanity, Isaac wanted only two things at the beginning of Castlevania Season 3, to get revenge on those who betrayed Dracula and to end humanity.
 And considering how most people treat Isaac in this season, I can’t blame him.

 Carmilla, The Council of Sisters And Hector.